 - Collecting indirect mentions.
 Not all customers will remember to use your brand @handle.
 Without this ability, you may miss important comments or mentions.

 Step #3: Build your social team

 Your social agents will be at the forefront of your customer service experience.
 They create and protect your brand image on very public channels.
-It’s key to invest in a training and support programme as well as a tool that helps them deliver a high-quality service.
+It’s key to invest in building your social customer care team with a training and support programme as well as a tool that helps them deliver a high-quality service.
 Social contact centre teams need to be empowered to deal with a huge variety of issues in a personal and efficient way.

 - Create clear guidelines for them to follow on how to respond and when to escalate issues.

 - Provide a playbook with real life examples showing them how to respond to specific types of questions or issues.

 - Use a social customer service tool with approval loops to help with training and feedback and provide control over the consistency of replies.